Historical picture

 The potential flaws?

-Diagram of the S-ORC.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Maquet Automatic Gas Control.
+Click on the link to see the larger version.